 With the aim of progressively minimizing the impact of the risks of Climate Change that may affect its business, Indra is implementing contingency and risk mitigation mechanisms (see Table 3 Indra's Climate Change adaptation measures).
-All aspects related to Climate Change are fully integrated into the company's strategy via the initiatives defined as part of the 2020-2023 Sustainability Master Plan framework, which contains a specific pillar for the Environment and Climate Change.
+All aspects related to Climate Change are fully integrated into the company's strategy via the initiatives defined as part of the ESG Plan 2024-2026, which contains a specific pillar for the Environment and Climate Change.